 Similarly, for a ${\rm co}\mathcal{NP}^A$ machine $M^A$ with oracle $A$, we define the characteristic function as follows:

 Let $M^A$ be a polynomial-time nondeterministic oracle Turing machine with oracle $A$.
-Since $M^A$ can be regarded as both a polynomial-time nondeterministic oracle Turing machine working under the condition of ``there exists at least one accepting path" and a ${\rm co}\mathcal{NP}^A$ machine working under the condition of ``there exists no accepting path," we also strictly distinguish, in the following context, between these two situations in which the use of symbols.
-Namely, we use the notation to mean that polynomial-time nondeterministic oracle Turing machine $M^A$ accepts (respectively, rejects) the input $w$; we use the notation to mean that ${\rm co}\mathcal{NP}^A$ machine $M^A$ accepts (respectively, rejects) the input $w$.
+Since $M^A$ can be regarded both as a polynomial-time nondeterministic oracle Turing machine working under the condition ``there exists at least one accepting path" and as a ${\rm co}\mathcal{NP}^A$ machine working under the condition ``there exists no accepting path," we strictly distinguish, in what follows, these two situations in the following.
+Namely, we use the notation to mean that the polynomial-time nondeterministic oracle Turing machine $M^A$ accepts (respectively, rejects) the input $w$; we use the notation to mean that the ${\rm co}\mathcal{NP}^A$ machine $M^A$ accepts (respectively, rejects) the input $w$.

 It is clear that for all $w\in\{0,1\}^*$, $w\in\overline{L}(M^A)$ if and only if and $w\notin\overline{L}(M^A)$ if and only if